JulietteMarrie/juliettemarrie.github.io/_pages/about.md

   - /about.html
 ---

+I am a postdoctoral researcher at Kyutai, working on integrating visual understanding into audio-language models.

+I completed a PhD at NAVER LABS Europe and INRIA Grenoble - Rhône-Alpes, THOTH team, under the supervision of Julien Mairal, Diane Larlus, and Michael Arbel (2022-2025).
+My PhD research focused on visual representation learning, knowledge distillation, and 3D scene understanding.
-I am a 3rd-year PhD student at NAVER LABS Europe and INRIA Grenoble - Rhône-Alpes, THOTH team, under the supervision of Julien Mairal, Diane Larlus, and Michael Arbel.
-I graduated from Mines Paris with a focus in Applied Mathematics and obtained a Master’s Degree in Mathematics, Machine Learning, and Computer Vision (MVA) from ENS Paris-Saclay (2021).
+Before my PhD, I graduated from Mines Paris with a focus in Applied Mathematics and obtained a Master’s Degree in Mathematics, Machine Learning, and Computer Vision (MVA) from ENS Paris-Saclay (2021).

-My current research focuses on visual representation learning, with an emphasis on leveraging large pretrained visual models for applications constrained by computational resources or data scarcity.
-I have worked on automatically learning data augmentation for supervised tasks, and on transferring generic representations from large pretrained models into smaller ones (knowledge distillation) and into 3D Gaussian Splatting scenes.

 ## Professional experience

+- **2022-2025**: PhD at NAVER LABS Europe and Inria, THOTH team.

 - **2021**: 6-month internship at Philips Research (France) on self-supervised learning from 3D medical images.

 - **2020**: 6-month internship at Weill Cornell Medicine and the NYGC (Landau Lab, New York) on phylogenetic tree reconstruction from microsatellite sequences.

-- **2019**: 6-month internship at Neural Concept (start-up in EPFL) on 3D shape optimization using Geometric Deep Learning
+- **2019**: 6-month internship at Neural Concept (EPFL Innovation Park, Lausanne) on 3D shape optimization using Geometric Deep Learning

 ## Teaching